curtshneider/curtshneider.github.io/interview-questions.md

 * If you were to change anything about the project, what would you have done differently and why?
 (6)
 * Walk me through a time where you figured out what to build.
 How did you get to the decision to move forward?
 What was that process?
 What was the outcome?
 (6)
 * Walk me through a successful major project you were heavily involved in, and tell me about your role throughout the project.
 (6)
+* Describe a project that wasn't successful.
+Who's to blame?
+What would you do differently?
+What did you learn?
+(1)
+* When and how did you promote a product idea to gain buy-in with the various teams and stakeholders?
+(1)

 #### Technology Choices
 * What are some good practices you do while developing features?
 (1)